robymus/shannon50/README.md

 The web report is static html and using ajax query to read the log json files directly.

+The chart shows the portfolio value (red) vs. the baseline portfolio value (eg. without doing anything, just keeping it in crypto).

 # Important notice

 Absolutely no warranty, you might lose money using this.
 Use only at your own risk.